MandyHole/opendayplanner/README.md

 I also went through the 'Problems' section of the console and the pycodestyle to ensure there were no errors.
 I found that it didn't like the \ character in the email validation.
 A search found that adding an 'r' before the string made the program ignore that character and pass the test.
 The 80 character line length also caused problems until a search found that an '\' at the end of the line would split the lines and make them still work.

+I also checked for user experience.
+In particular, I noticed that the programme seemed to be paused when the spreadsheet was being created as it took some time to generate.
+I therefore added the print message "Please be patient as the spreadsheet is created...".
+I also noticed that the multiple print statements at the end came out too fast and could be easily missed so I added a pause between statements using asyncio.

 ### Validator Testing
-<strong>pycodestyle (formerly called pep8)</strong>: No errors were returned when passing through the pycodestyle validator once the line spacing and escape character issues were resolved.
+<strong>pycodestyle (formerly called pep8)</strong>: No errors were returned when passing through the pycodestyle validator once the line length, trailing whitespaces, double space above functions and escape character issues were resolved.
+I ran this by running "pip install pycodestyle" in the terminal and then "pycodestyle --first run.py"

 ## Deployment